mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-contain.md

 modified: 2024-09-28T12:53:05-06:00
 ---

-Alright, so you’ve got this data, and you want to check if something is in it.
+So you’ve got this data, and you want to check if something is in it.
 You know, like a song in an album or an album in a collection.
 That's where `toContain` comes in!
 It's a matcher used to check if a certain value exists inside strings or arrays.
 Nice, right?

 **When would you use it?**